hchinae/punctuation_prediction/report/report.md

 - Increasing Training Data size: Identify and incorporate training texts that exhibit similar narrative structures and punctuation usage to the test data.
 For example, classic literature, or dialog-heavy prose that mimics the stylistic tone of Conan Doyle’s writing.

 - Transformer-based Architectures: While BiLSTM is effective for capturing short-range dependencies, attention-based architectures like transformers (e.g., BERT, Longformer) can model longer sequences and are likely to capture global context more effectively.
 This could improve the model’s ability to disambiguate punctuation that depends on broader sentence structure.

-- Character-level Modeling: Rare punctuation can often be tied to subtle lexical or formatting cues.
-A character-level model could potentially learn finer-grained patterns — such as stylized names, abbreviations, or typography — that word-level models miss.

 ## Relevant Literature
 A brief survey of the literature shows that deep neural networks have been widely explored for punctuation prediction tasks, often with strong results in domain-specific applications: